biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

 	clientAnalyzer.closeConnection()
 ```
 ## Deployment
+From the microsoft-presidio/analyzer directory

-Build the docker image
+1) Build the docker image
 ```console
 docker build -t grpc-analyzer .
 ```
-Run the docker image
+2) Run the docker image
 ```console
 docker run –dp 8061:8061 grpc-analyzer
 ```
-The docker run internally executes analyzer_server.py.
+3) The docker run internally executes analyzer_server.py.
 Open one more terminal and run the client which now can access the docker server
 ```console
 python data_loader.py
 ```